vtruo009/Brick-Breaker/README.md

 ## User Guide
 * Controls
-	* Use 2-axis joystick to control ship (blue circle)
+	* Use 2-axis joystick to control ship/select difficulty level (blue circle)
 	* Use attack button to shoot bullet (yellow circle)
 	* Use reset button to restart game at anytime (red circle)
 * Rules